rentpath/pinball_wizard/README.md

 One advantage to this approach is that you can activate features after the DOM is loaded (for testing).

-When pinball runs, it will activate the features.
+When pinball runs, it will automatically activate the features.
+Deactivating is optional and may not be supported.

 ### Example AMD/RequireJS Module